Largie Ramazani: Almería

+Leeds United

+On 22 August 2024, Ramazani signed a four-year contract with EFL Championship club Leeds United for an undisclosed fee.
+On 28 April 2025, Ramazani scored his first brace with Leeds, netting two goals after coming off of the bench in a 4-0 win vs. Bristol City.
+On 3 May 2025, Ramazani won the Championship title with Leeds following a 2-1 victory over Plymouth Argyle at Home Park.

+On 28 August 2025 he joined La Liga club Valencia on loan for the season.

 International career

 Ramazani is of Burundian descent, being available to play for Burundi and Belgium.
 He represented the latter at under-17, under-18 and under-19 levels.

 Personal life

 Ramazani has Burundian parents.
 His older brother Diamant is also a footballer.
 A right back, he notably represented Lokeren.